zowdk/react-netflix-clone/README.md

 # react-netflix-clone
- Built as a learning project as part of Scrimba's Front End Developer Career Path.
+ Building as a learning project as part of Scrimba's Front End Developer Career Path.